 It might not be on your radar now, but electric cars are rapidly growing in popularity.
-Also, more and more homeowners are switching away from fossil fuels to all-electric homes with the use of appliances like induction cooktops and heat pumps.
+Also, more homeowners are switching away from fossil fuels to all-electric homes with things like induction cooktops and heat pumps.

 If you decide in the future to electrify more of your home, having a ground mount will make it easier to expand your solar array to meet your increased energy usage.